apjanke/octave-tablicious/docs/Join-Behavior.md

 Two tuples (or rows) match if their key tuples are equal.
 Two tuples are equal if, for every variable v (in our example case, `k1` and `k2`), their values are equal for that row, as determined by `isequal(tblA.v(i,:), tblB.v(j,:))`.

+For the various relational operations (joins, setdiffs, and so on), we need to compute some combination of:

+* The list of all pairs of matching rows between `tblA` and `tblB`
+* The list of rows in `tblA` that match no rows in `tblB`
+* The list of rows in `tblB` that match no rows in `tblA`

 This is tricky because if you want to Go Fast in Octave, you need to use vectorized operations, but Octave has no built-in efficient operations for the comparison of heterogenous tuple-like structures.
 There's no form of `ismember` or the like which takes multiple column vectors on either side.
 And even cell's `ismember` doesn't support non-cellstr cells.

 A naive implementation of the key-tuple-matching logic in a `table` join might look something like the following.
 Assume the two `table`s to be joined are `tblA` with columns `k1`, `k2`, `k3`, `v1`, and `v2`, and `tblB` with columns `k1`, `k2`, `k3`, and `v3`.